microsoft/fluentui-blazor/README.md

 ```

 ### Script
-As mentioned, we wrap the **Fluent UI Web Components** which aree implemented in a script file.
+As mentioned, we wrap the **Fluent UI Web Components** which are implemented in a script file.
 This **file is included in the library** itself and does not have to be downloaded or pulled from a CDN.

 > By including the script in the library we can safeguard that you are always using the best matching script version.